zhubarb/tic_tac_toe/README.md

 ----------
 FEEDBACK:
 ----------
-The code is reasonably well designed but there are some improvements that could have been made.
+The code is reasonably well designed but there are some improvements that can be made.
 For example ,there are PEP8 style violations -- particularly with respect to whitespace and naming inconsistencies.
 There are some unnecessary duplicates of logic, sometimes whole functions (e.g. print_instructions, render, __isWinner) as well as agent handling within the eval/train loops.
-Additionally, the unit tests could exercise the code better.
+Additionally, the unit tests can exercise the code better.